Sex and the Menopause

 Our mental state too can play a big role in sexual desire, arousal, and satisfaction.

-All of these feelings could potentially transfer to the bedroom, meaning your sexual side effects may be physical as well as mental.
+Stress and anxiety all can increase hormonal symptoms and all of these feelings could potentially transfer to the bedroom, meaning your sexual side effects may be physical as well as mental.

 Helpful information: